Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-ranges.md

 # Work with Ranges using the Excel JavaScript API

 This article provides code samples that show how to perform common tasks with ranges using the Excel JavaScript API.
-For the complete list of properties and methods that the the **Range** object supports, see [Range Object (JavaScript API for Excel)](../../reference/excel/range.md).
+For the complete list of properties and methods that the **Range** object supports, see [Range Object (JavaScript API for Excel)](../../reference/excel/range.md).

 ## Get a range